Jacobaston/project-3/README.md

 - Mobile responsiveness
 - Likes/upvotes
 - Private messaging between users whom you can add as a friend
+- Testing - this is my biggest regret of the project, we added the testing files, however due to the size of the MVP didn't have time to impliment these first

 ### Key learnings
 - Learning about W3C accessibility standards.
 I tried to implement as many as I could and that research and implementation were an excellent learning experience